Implementing Cisco Service Provider Next-Generation Core Network Services v1.2 - SPCORE (Professional)

 Register with: Pearson VUE

-- » Network administrators, engineers, and managers who want to implement MPLS and MPLS TE in the core portion of service provider environments and ensure QoS in the service provider backbone.
+- » The primary audience for this course is intended primarily for network administrators, network engineers, network managers and systems engineers who would like to implement MPLS and MPLS Traffic Engineering in the core portion of service provider environments and assure QoS in service provider backbone.

 Back to Top